KnorpelSenf/typegram/README.md

 `typegram` cannot possibly know what objects you want to support as `InputFile`s.

 However, you can specify your own version of what an `InputFile` is throughout all affected methods and interfaces.
-This is possible by what we call a _proxy type_.

 For instance, let's stick with our example and say that you want to support `InputFile`s of the following type.